ABN AMRO: Post-restructuring history

 On 12 November 2025, ABN AMRO announced the acquisition of Dutch lender NIBC Bank for 960 million euros from American private equity firm Blackstone.
+In August 2026, ABN AMRO finalised the acquisition of NIBC Bank, paving the way to the legal merger and subsequent incorporation.

 Operations

 ABN AMRO Bank has offices in 15 countries with 32,000 employees, most of whom are based in the Netherlands with only 5,000 in other countries.
 Its operations include a private banking division which focuses on high-net-worth clients in 14 countries as well as commercial and merchant banking operations that play a major role in energy, commodities and transportation markets as well as brokerage, clearing, and custody.

 In April 2022, ABN AMRO Bank announced the company had signed a multi-year subscription extension with Switzerland based Banking and financial software development organisation Temenos.
 The deal was made to support ABN AMRO with customer growth and overall business expansion on the Temenos Banking cloud.